Learn to estimate the framing that you will obtain with a specific objective (field of view) at a certain distance from the scene.

-We want to set up a small recording studio for YouTube in one of the rooms of our house.
+We want to set up a small recording studio for YouTube in one of our house rooms.

-We are looking for a fixed lens to improve the quality of our videos, for shots in which we appear in front of the camera talking.
+We are looking for a fixed lens to improve our videos’ quality, for shots in which we appear in front of the camera talking.

-The room is about 5 meters long, but we have to leave a margin with the back wall and also a small margin for the camera on the tripod.
+The room is about 5 meters long, but we have to leave a margin with the back wall and a small margin for the tripod’s camera.

 The actual distance between the camera and the person will be about 3

-Our camera is a Sony with APS-C sensor: 1.5x crop factor
+Our camera is a Sony with an APS-C sensor: 1.5x crop factor.

 Let’s go there with the 50mm :